 And as mentioned, it can also empower agents to immediately and confidently address any concerns made by knowledgeable buyers.

-Now that the COVID-19 lockdown has ended we have seen record-breaking interest and transaction levels.
+We have seen record-breaking interest and transaction levels since the pandemic.
 Buyers are in a strong position with more property available for sale in years, demands for surveys, searches and managing agent packs could cause significant delays.
 Legal issues that are uncovered later in the conveyancing process will cause delay, could create frustrations and possibly risk sales falling through or renegotiation.

 Improving legal kerb appeal